jamesguo71/re/midterm.md

 Now the question is where does the 29 come from?
 This is initially where I was stuck and pushed to ask for a hint from Sergey.

-Although the C pseudo-code looks clear, I didn't change the datatype of `local_c8` to `stat` in the beginning.
+Although the C pseudo-code looks clear, I didn't change the datatype of `local_c8` to `stat` in the beginning (Ghidra seems to omit `struct` in its type definitions).
 Why does this matter?
 Because Ghidra incorrectly thought that `local_c8` was 88 bytes long (`undefined mod60_from [88];`) which causes it to also miss the fact that the second parameter passed to `stat` syscall would be used later!

-I learned it the hard way by changing the .probe file.
+I fumbled around and finally learned it the hard way by touching and changing the .probe file.
 This is something I really shouldn't have missed but I did.
-It costs me hours.
+It cost me hours.

 > Rule: clean up the datatypes as best as you can!

-Anyway, now we can see the seconds of the file creation time matters, let's touch it:
+Anyway, now we can see the seconds when the file is modified matters, let's touch it:

 ```bash
 f004q67@babylon2:~/re/RE-basics-W22/midterm/p1/4q67$ touch -t 200001010101.29 .probe